dwp/ucfs-claimant-kafka-consumer/README.md

 ## Makefile

-The Makefile wraps some of the docker-compose commands to give a more unified basic set of operations.
+The Makefile wraps some docker-compose commands to give a more unified basic set of operations.
 These can be checked by running `make help`

 To bring up the app and run the integration tests run `make tests`.